Structural Pruning for Diffusion Models: Experiments

+\paragraph{Scratch Training v.s.
+Pruning.} Table \ref{tbl:cifar_celeba} shows our results on CIFAR-10 and CelebA-HQ.
 The first baseline method that piques our interest is scratch training.
-Numerous studies on network pruning~\cite{frankle2018lottery} suggest that training a compact network from scratch can be a formidable contender.
-To ensure a fair comparison, we create randomly-initialized networks with the same architecture as the pruned ones for scratch training.
+Numerous studies on network pruning~\cite{frankle2018lottery} suggest that training a compact network from scratch can be a formidable competitor.
+To ensure a fair comparison, we create randomly initialized networks with the same architecture as the pruned ones for scratch training.
 Our results reveal that scratch training demands relatively more steps to reach convergence.
 This suggests that training lightweight models from scratch may not be the most efficient approach, given its training cost is comparable to that of pre-trained models.
 Conversely, we observe that all pruning methods manage to converge within approximately 100K steps and outperform scratch training in terms of FID and SSIM scores.
 Thus, pruning emerges as a potent technique for compressing pre-trained Diffusion Models.

 \paragraph{Pruning Criteria.}

 A significant aspect of network pruning is the formulation of pruning criteria, which serve to identify superfluous parameters within networks.
 Due to the absence of dedicated work on Diffusion model pruning, we adapted three basic pruning methods from discriminative tasks: random pruning, magnitude-based pruning, and Taylor-based pruning, which we refer to as Random, Magnitude, and Taylor respectively in subsequent sections.
 For a given parameter $\btheta$, Random assigns importance scores derived from a uniform distribution to each $\btheta_i$ randomly, denoted as $\mathcal{I}(\btheta) \sim \boldsymbol{\mathcal{U}}(0, 1)$.
 This results in a straightforward baseline devoid of any prior or bias, and has been shown to be a competitive baseline for pruning~\cite{liu2022unreasonable}.
 Magnitude subscribes to the ``smaller-norm-less-informative'' hypothesis~\cite{li2016pruning,ye2018rethinking}, modelling the weight importance as $\mathcal{I}(\btheta) = |\btheta|$.
 In contrast, Taylor is a data-driven criterion that measures importance as $\mathcal{I}(\btheta, x) = |\btheta \cdot \nabla_{\btheta} \mathcal{L}(x, \btheta) |$, which aims to minimize loss change as discussed in our method.
 As shown in \ref{tbl:cifar_celeba}, an intriguing phenomenon is that these three baseline methods do not maintain a consistent ranking the two datasets.
 For instance, while Magnitude achieves the best FID performance among the three on CIFAR-10, it performs poorly on CelebA datasets.
 In contrast, our method delivers stable improvements over baseline methods, demonstrating superior performance on both datasets.
 Remarkably, our method even surpasses the pre-trained model on CelebA-HQ, with only 100K optimizations.
 Nonetheless, performance degradation is observed on CIFAR-10, which can be attributed to its more complex scene and a larger number of categories.